debrid/wiki-old/riven.md

 ## Symlinks and Permissions

 For detailed information on how Riven uses symlinks and manages permissions, please see the [Symlinks and Permissions](./symlinks-and-permissions.md) page.

+## Subtitles

+For detailed information on how Riven uses subtitles, please see the [Subtitles](./subtitles.md) page.

 ## Development